bit.ly/WINNERS - read this. Seriously.

 This quote sums up my political views very nicely: "The quest for freedom [is] a highly introspective, personal journey of self-discovery and enlightenment.
 The eradication of government is not necessary for one to be free.
 To the contrary, one must first attain freedom in order to be rid of government."

-I like science fiction for its imagination qualities, real science for its tie to reality, chess & Rottweilers, although I am currently without a Rotty and have a beautiful red cat instead.
+I like science fiction for its imagination qualities, real science for its tie to reality, chess & Rottweilers, although I am currently without a Rotty and have a beautiful, long-haired red cat instead.

 I am a classical music enthusiast & collector of a Raymond Loewy designed 1953 Studebaker coupe & three "newer" Mercedes Benz SLC coupes (plus a few others).